great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 ### Manually Migrate V2 Checkpoints to V3 Checkpoints

 In Great Expectations version 0.13.7, we introduced an improved Checkpoints feature, which allowed Checkpoints to utilize features the V3 API.
-As a result, Checkpoints are now able to filter and sort batches, and run on the latest single batch of data (or most-recent year of batches), with multi-batch Expectations soon to come.
+As a result, Checkpoints are now able to [filter and sort batches from configured datasources](/docs/guides/connecting_to_your_data/how_to_get_a_batch_of_data_from_a_configured_datasource), [introspect and partition tables as batches](/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_tables_in_sql), with multi-batch Expectations soon to come.
 As part of these design improvements, Validation Operators (originally located in the `great_expectations.yml` file) were combined into the Checkpoint configuration itself as `action_list` items.

-In order to perform the V2 to V3 migration for Checkpoints, please refer to the following examples:
+The example below demonstrates how a V2 to V3 migration can be performed for an existing V2  Checkpoint.

+The V2-style Checkpoint will contain:
+  - A `LegacyCheckpoint`, with no `config_version` (versions were introduced as part of V3-style Checkpoints).
+  - A `validation_operator_name` that contains a reference to Validation Operators that are configured in the `great_expectations.yml` file, like `action_list_operator` in our example below.
+  - Reference to `batch_kwargs`, like in our example below.

+The V3-style Checkpoint will contain:
+  - A `Checkpoint` class with `config_version` populated (`1.0` in our example below).
+  - A list of `validations`, which contain [BatchRequests](/docs/reference/datasources#batches) that will be used to run the Checkpoint.
+  - A `action_list`, which contain a list of actions associated with the Validation Results (e.g., saving them for a later review, sending notifications in case of failures, etc.).
+These were formerly known as Validation Operators in V2-style Checkpoints.

 #### V2-Style Checkpoint